Albuquerque's Glass Garden in the Rio Grande Bosque

 Tingley's support is easily explained.
 He was from Albuquerque and from 1925 to 1935 had served as the mayor (albeit under a different title).
 By the way, the Wikipedia articles on the Route 66 and on Governor Arthur T. Hannett claim that Hannett, not Tingley, was the primary force behind the 1937 realignment.
 That information must be incorrect.
 Hannett ended his governorship a decade before the realignment took place.

 Now for the legendary part.
 Pre-realignment, Albuquerque supposedly had a garbage dump (possibly an informal one) next to the Rio Grande just south of Central Avenue.
 That had been an out-of-the way place, but now motorists following Route 66 would drive past the dump.
 Besides, city leaders wanted to induce motorists to linger in the Duke City, to boost the numbers of meals consumed and motel rooms rented.
 Albuquerque therefore converted the former dump area into Tingley Beach, a swimming hole where motorists would pause to seek relief from the hot New Mexico summers.
 (In the 1930s air conditioning still rare in buildings, and automobile air conditioning even rarer.)
 Due at least in part to the water-borne transmission of polio, Tingley Beach was later converted from a swimming hole to fishing ponds.
-But meanwhile, of course, the city still needed a new garbage dump.
+But meanwhile, of course, the city needed to move that garbage somewhere.
 Hence the Glass Garden.

 Since this legend about the Glass Garden involves the change in alignment of Route 66, you might wish to know that my driving directions take you along a bit of the older alignment.
 Before 1937, Route 66 went through downtown Albuquerque along what is now Fourth Street.
 At what is now Avenida Dolores Huerta, the southbound route turned right (west), crossed the Rio Grande, and then turned left (south) onto Isleta Boulevard.
 To maximize your Route 66 fix, approach the downtown area on Central Avenue (the newer alignment) and turn south onto Fourth Street (the older one).